 - A one to four year suspension of your driver's license;

-- Attendance and completion of an 18 month SB38 alcohol program.
+- Attendance and completion of an 18 month SB38 alcohol program and a 30 month DUI Class.

 What Must the Prosecution Prove?